Driving School Diaries, Part II

 • As rudimentary as the driving simulators are, for students with zero experience, they’re great for learning the absolute basics

-• Driving on a private test track, at speeds so slow the analogue speedometer never visibly rises, makes for a comfortable, low-stress start
+• Driving on a private test track, at speeds so slow the analog speedometer never visibly rises, makes for a comfortable, low-stress start

 • As annoying as it is to attend compulsory lessons, they are good for learning best-practice